coder3101/coder3101.github.com/_posts/2019-02-09-gradient-descent--the-algorithm-of-intelligence.md

 *Note : $y$ is the output of the $f$*

 If you wanted to know how does $y$ changes when $x$ changes.
 You are likely to find the derivative of this function.
 In this case it will be $5$ .
-So we will write $$\LARGE\frac{dy}{dx} = 5$$It implies if we increase, $x$ by 2, the value of $y$ increases to 10 (5 times the value increase in $x$).
+So we will write $$\large \frac{dy}{dx} = 5$$.
+It implies if we increase, $x$ by 2, the value of $y$ increases to 10 (5 times the value increase in $x$).
 If this value of derivative were to be negative, it means, if x increases, y decreases.
 The value of this derivative depends upon the function and point of evaluation.
 We won't talk more about it here although it is recommended you should know more about Derivatives, Have a look at [Khan Academy's Derivative Course](https://www.khanacademy.org/math/differential-calculus/dc-diff-intro)